UnibaGEO/UGLC_point/README.md

 ![Dataframe Folder Structure](README_FILES/Dataframe structure v1.png)

-The entire UGLC structure is allocated in 3 main folders:
+The entire UGLC structure is allocated in 3 main folders :
 - 00.INPUT

       This folder contains the "DOWNLOADER.py" and "STANDARDIZER.py" scripts that allow the automatic download of